paradise2580/CREDIT-PULSE/README.md

 ---

 ## Launch

-The link to the interactive dashboard is available on the repo's description.

 This repo also contains the necessary files to run the visualization and database locally.
 Installation is necessary to host the visualization through localhost.